Mission and Catholic Identity

 2.4 The school’s Catholic identity requires excellence in academic and intellectual formation in all subjects including religious education.

-2.5 Faculty use the lenses of Scripture and the Catholic intellectual tradition in all subjects to help students think critically and ethically about the world around them.
+2.5 Faculty use the lenses of scripture and the Catholic intellectual tradition in all subjects to help students think critically and ethically about the world around them.

 2.7 The theory and practice of the Church’s social teachings are essential elements of the curriculum.